 Causes of death data are available in a variety of formats on the ABS website under the 3303.0 product family.
+Perinatal deaths are currently available in 3303.0.
 Deaths data are available in a variety of formats on the ABS website under the 3302.0 product family.
+Births data are available in a variety of formats on the ABS website under the 3301.0 product family.
 ERP and Estimated Indigenous Population data are available in a variety of formats on the ABS website under the 3101.0 and 3238.0 product families.
 Further information on deaths and mortality may be available on request.
 The ABS observes strict confidentiality protocols as required by the Census and Statistics Act (1905).
 This may restrict access to data at a very detailed level.

 In 2014, the ABS implemented Iris, a new automated coding software product for assisting in the processing of cause of death data.
 This software has been used to code the 2013, 2014, 2015, 2016, 2017 and 2018 causes of death data provided in this supply.
-With the introduction of new coding software, the ABS also implemented the most up to date versions of the ICD-10 when coding 2013 and (2014, 2015, 2016 and 2017) and 2018 data (using the 2013, 2015 and 2016 versions, respectively), and improved a number of coding practices to realign with international best practice.
+With the introduction of new coding software, the ABS also implemented the most up to date versions of the ICD-10 when coding 2013 and (2014, 2015, 2016 and 2017) and 2018 data (using the 2013 and 2015 and 2016 versions, respectively), and improved a number of coding practices to realign with international best practice.
 Please see Technical Note 1, ABS Implementation of the Iris Software: Understanding Coding and Process Improvements, in Causes of Death, Australia, 2013 (Cat. no. 3303.0) for further details.
-The 2018 reference vear cause of death data presented in this publication was coded using version 5.4.0 of Iris software.
+The 2018 reference year cause of death data presented in this publication was coded using version 5.4.0 of Iris software.
 This system replaced Iris version 4.4.1 which was used to code the 2013-2017 cause of death data.
 Version 5.4.0 of the Iris software applied the WHO ICD updates (2016 version) which have resulted in changes to output.
 For more information see Technical Note Updates to Iris coding software: Implementing WHO updates and improvements in coding processes, in the Causes of Death, Australia, 2018 (Cat. no. 3303.0) publication.